 Make no mistake; aside from the scenes exploring the narcotic power of the ring itself (around 40 of 558 minutes), this is a film about fighting (roughly 120 minutes).
 Nothing wrong with that – most blockbusters are – but then they don’t go on forever.
 300 (opens in new tab) was over in 111 minutes (and much less afraid of its own homoeroticism); boxing matches are sometimes finished in three.

 The only conflict here is conflict itself, so why must we spend aeons watching secondary characters preparing for action like substitutes warming up for the big match?
 “I don’t want to be in the battle, but waiting on the edges of one I can’t escape is even worse,” whines Pippin.
 Welcome to the party, pal.

-In no particular order, the remaining 400-or-so minutes are filled with: people walking to the edge of cliffs and pointing at stuff, doors being thrown open into chambers, straight-to-camera laughing, New Zealand vista-porn and seasoned British actors gazing off into the misty distance, talking politics while their American counterparts talk food.
+In no particular order, the remaining 400-or-so minutes are filled with: people walking to the edge of cliffs and pointing at stuff, doors being thrown open into chambers, straight-to-camera laughing, New Zealand vista-porn, and seasoned British actors gazing off into the misty distance, talking politics while their American counterparts talk food.
+Dull, dull, dull.